Skip to Main Content

 Program graduates are expected to:

-• Correctly perform routine therapeutic procedures such as IM/SQ injections, IV placement, phlebotomy, suturing, urinary catheterization, nasogastric tube, and pelvic examination.
+• Demonstrate proficiency in routine therapeutic procedures such as IM injections, IV placement, phlebotomy, suturing, urinary catheterization placement and removal, and nasogastric tube placement and removal.

 Professionalism